 Hildegard describes the era as follows:

 “Another is like a pale horse; for those times will produce people who drown themselves in sin, and in their licentious and swift moving pleasures neglect all virtuous activities.
 And then these kingdoms will lose their ruddy strength and grow pale with the fear of ruin, and their hearts will be broken.”

 The key word is “licentious”, meaning sexual debauchery.
-Thanks to artificial birth-control the purpose of sex changed from procreation to pleasure.
-Like a healthy horse turning sickly pale, the damaging consequences of the sexual revolution on western society began to reveal themselves in the 1980s.
+Thanks to artificial birth-control, the purpose of sex changed from procreation to pleasure.
+Like a healthy horse turning sickly pale, the damaging consequences of the sexual revolution on western society began to dramatically reveal themselves in the 1980s.
 Statistics on abortion, divorce, single-parent families, suicide, STDs (including AIDS), etc., all exploded as the era came to an end.

 The Black Pig (1991-present)

 It is an open question as to how future historians will view the West since 1991 and what sort of titles will be used to characterize the period.
 From the experience of the last quarter century one might be tempted to call it “The Age of Globalization”.
 The dominant themes have been free trade, elimination of borders and for much of Europe, a common market, passport, and currency.
 This title also suits the continuing migrations of millions to Europe from the Middle East and Africa.